JiMcNulty/FDC/README.md

 ### It WILL work for "linear deformed frames", so it's not VBG or FDC, FDC is an improved version

 ## Roadmap
-1. Research different bed temps to see if there is a diffrance in the way things scale
+1. Research different bed temps to see if there is a difference in the way things scale
    1. Implement multi bed temp support if needed
+2. Generate non-linear equation to produce more points below and above captured temps

 ## Want to understand more?
 Check out the following repositories: